akbarmridho/if2230-2023-keos/README.md

 # Tugas Besar IF2230 Sistem Operasi

+## System Requirements

+- GNU GCC 11 (need some adjustment if it is compiled in GCC 9)

 ## Table of Contents
 - [Tugas Besar IF2230 Sistem Operasi](#tugas-besar-if2230-sistem-operasi)
   - [Table of Contents](#table-of-contents)